Speak guys !!

-If you want to stop using a dynamic port in SQL Server and start using a static port, just configure it in the previous screen so that the field “TCP Dynamic Ports” is empty (no filled in) and in the column “TCP Port” you define which port this instance will be active on and waiting for connections:
+If you want to stop using a dynamic port on SQL Server and start using a static port, just configure it in the previous screen so that the “TCP Dynamic Ports” field is empty (no value filled) and in the “TCP Port” column you define which port this instance will be active and waiting for connections:

 Remember that using a static port, SQL Server will always try to use the same port, defined by you.
 If the chosen port is in use, the SQL Server service will return an error (which can be found in SQL ERRORLOG):

 TDSSNIClient initialization failed with error 0x2740, status code 0xa.
 Reason: Unable to initialize the TCP / IP listener.